djlint/djLint/docs/src/docs/linter.md

 `Thead should not mix th and td cells.`

 Off by default; enable with --include=H044.

+A row is judged on its own, so the explanation row of `td` that the html specification places in a `thead` beside the row of headers is not a mixture.
+An empty `td` opening the row is the corner cell of a table with headers down its first column, which is the markup the W3C accessibility tutorial asks for, so it is skipped.

 A `th` and a `td` carry different meaning to a screen reader and usually different css, so one stray cell in a header row reads as data and is styled unlike the columns beside it.
 The mixture is legal html, which is what makes it hard to spot.